Cartesian Linearly Distributive Categories: Revisited: Posetal Distributive Categories

 Therefore it follows that $ A\wedge (B\vee C) = (A\wedge B)\vee (A\wedge C)$.
 For the other distributive law, again first note that $A \vee (B \wedge C) \leq (A \vee B)\wedge (A \vee C)$ holds whenever we have products and coproducts.
 Using the linear distributor we also have that:

 So $A\vee (B\wedge C) = (A\vee B)\wedge (A\vee C)$.
 So we conclude that a posetal CLDC is a posetal distributive category. \end{proof}

-There are two well-known theorems describing how certain kinds of CLDCs collapse to being posetal: Joyal's paradox and ``orthogonality of linear distributivity and standard distributivity''.
+There are two well-known theorems describing how certain kinds of CLDCs collapse to being posetal: Joyal's Paradox and ``orthogonality of linear distributivity and standard distributivity''.
 We will take the time to detail these results here, as they are integral to our understanding of CLDCs.

 We begin with Joyal's Paradox, one of the most famous results in categorical logic.
-Joyal's Paradox states that a small cartesian closed category with involution is a Boolean algebra, in other words is posetal.
-This means that the naive definition for categorical semantics of classical logic, generalizing the categorical semantics of intuitionistic logic to the classical case, just provide semantics of provability and not proofs.
+Joyal's Paradox states that a small cartesian closed category with involution is a Boolean algebra (otherwise known as a Boolean lattice), in other words is posetal.
+This means that the naive definition for categorical semantics of classical logic, generalizing the categorical semantics of intuitionistic logic to the classical case, just provides semantics of provability and not proofs.
 For an in-depth discussion of Joyal's Paradox in its standard form, see \cite[Appendix B]{Girard_1991}.
-We shall state the result here using our language of CLDCs.
+We shall state the result here using the language of CLDCs.

 As before, let us consider a posetal distributive category, but this time add complements: for every object $A$, there is an object $A^\ast$ such that $A \vee A^\ast = \top$ and $A \wedge A^\ast = \bot$.
 Note that a small complemented posetal distributive category is precisely a complemented bounded distributive lattice, otherwise known as a {\bf Boolean lattice}.